-Option 1: No Upgrade Needed
+Option 1: No Upgrade Necessary

-Option 2: HVAC System Upgrade
+Option 2: Install a New HVAC System

 Option 3: Add a Ductless Mini-Split

-Rather than installing a new system to cover the added space, you can get a separate one.
+Rather than getting a new system to cover the additional space, you can get a freestanding one.
 Ductless mini-splits are perfect for this.
-They have two parts.
-There’s a condensing system that is installed on a slab outdoors, similar to an air conditioner.
-Then there’s the space-saving indoor blower that is installed on the ceiling or wall.
+They use two parts.
+There’s a condensing component that is placed on cement near your home, similar to an air conditioner.
+Then there’s the small indoor blower that is installed on the ceiling or wall.

-- The old and expanded spaces have varying heating and cooling needs.
+- The old and additional spaces have differing heating and cooling needs.